wp-plugins/format-media-titles/readme.txt

 == Changelog ==

+*0.26*

+* Added option to automatically add formatted title to the media caption field.
+* Added option to automatically add formatted title to the media description field.

 *0.25*

-* Added option to automatically add formatted title to the image ALT field.
+* Added option to automatically add formatted title to the media ALT field.
 * Now fully translatable!
 * Minor tweaks to the plugin options page.